zeta1999/korali/docs/manual/dev/collaborating.rst

 Collaborating
 ********************

-To allow the growing number of interal and external Korali developers to seamlessly integrate their modules into Korali, while reducing the number of conflicts and potential bugs, we have established a set of collaboration rules:
+To allow the growing number of internal and external Korali developers to seamlessly integrate their modules into Korali, while reducing the number of conflicts and potential bugs, we have established a set of collaboration rules:

 General Design Rules
 ---------------------------

 1. All contributions to the Korali repository should be done by means of pull requests, where at least one member of the developer's group approval.

-2. All code should be properly indented (see `clang-format <http://clang.llvm.org/docs/ClangFormat.html>`_ for a good tool to help you with formatting) and variables should have proper human undestandable names.
+2. All code should follow a consistent format and variables should have proper human understandable names.
 Cryptic, badly formatted, and inefficient code can be rejected on those grounds alone.

 3. Korali is a high-performance framework, and all new methods should allow for the parallel execution of samples.